TerenceChew/Data-Analytics/Google/Case Study 1/Cylistic _Bike.md

 4: Analyze
 ---

-<h3> 4.1: Average and max ride length </h3>

-1. Identify the average and max ride length based on membership type over the course of 12 months
+<h3> 4.1: Average and max ride length based on membership type over the course of 12 months </h3>
-2. New table created: avg_max_ride_length

 ~~~~sql
 SELECT